Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 Initilaly, the questionnaire was devloped by generating questions then, grouping the questions based on a principle.

 Generally, quesitons were generated from drawing insights from academic and/or grey literature (from any discipline and industry vertical for DAOs), that better informed us of design choices for DAOs.
 Similarly for the principles.
 We selected questions to be added to the questionnaire, that we believe were good interpretations of the principles.

+%% can also say questions act as criteria for adhering to principles?%%

 We continued to see how applicable or useful the principles and the questions in the questionnaire were from conducting assessments (or exploratory case studies), and updating the DAO Index based on feedback from assessors, DAO operators we contacted about the assessment, and interviews with third parties.